cv/crab/README.md

 - `pull` is not very smart and could detect feature files being moved from one dir to another
 - Recursively look for a `.crab` directory like Git does with `.git`
-- Figure out how to stub or simulate Rally (tests are taking way too long already)
 - Make logging verbosity level configurable using a global command line option
 - Move more of the code away from the bin/ dir
+- More thorough automated testing of commands

 ### 0.3.0

+- Do not add "default" tags to scenarios (`@important`, `@medium`, `@manual` and `@acceptance`)
+- Figure out how to stub or simulate Rally (tests are taking way too long already)
+- Make better use of Aruba to make sure generated files are OK
 - Use the Gherkin models and formatters instead of dumb string templates to generate feature files
-- Add a `push` subcommand which parses a Cucumber feature and adds or updates it in Rally
+- Add a `push` subcommand which parses a Cucumber feature and adds or updates it (and test cases) in Rally
-- Add a config command + .crab/config file to hold settings like project, etc
+- Add a config command + `.crab/config` file to hold settings like project, etc
 - A way to work in batches, or offline -- much faster!

+### 0.4.0

 - Error messages are still more cryptic than we'd like
+- Add a Cucumber Formatter that updates Test Runs in Rally with results from CI
 - Make it possible to associate defects with Features (essentially treating defects like stories)

-### Later / before 1.0.0

 - Encrypt password in generated `~/.crab/credentials`
-- Add a Cucumber Formatter that updates Test Runs in Rally with results from CI
 - Test in Ruby 1.9

-### After 1.0.0
+### Before 1.0.0

 - Bash completion scripts
+- Man pages
+- Logo
+- Website

 Suggestions?
 Please get in touch!

 Authors and Contributors
 ------------------------

-- Carlos Villela <cvillela@thoughtworks.com>
+- Carlos Villela <cvillela@thoughtworks.com> (@cv)
-- Rodrigo Kochenburger <rkochen@thoughtworks.com>
+- Rodrigo Kochenburger <rkochen@thoughtworks.com> (@divoxx)
-- Fabio Rehm <frehm@thoughtworks.com>
+- Fabio Rehm <frehm@thoughtworks.com> (@fgrehm)

-And last but not least, Rodrigo Spohr <rspohr@thoughtworks.com> for the user testing.
+And last but not least, Rodrigo Spohr <rspohr@thoughtworks.com> and Camilo Ribeiro <cribeiro@thoughtworks.com> for the user testing.

 Disclaimers
 -----------

 This project and its authors have no affiliation with Rally Software Development Corp. or the Cucumber project.

 It was written as necessity in a real-world project, and by no means should represent endorsement of either product.

 Rally (c) 2003-2011 Rally Software Development Corp.